-McCaskill: many Missourians can’t afford GOP’s healthcare plan
+McCaskill: many Missourians can’t afford GOP’s health care plan

 Many Republicans say Obamacare is collapsing and a patient-centered system must be adopted that’s not a government mandate and brings down the cost of care and insurance.

-Some Republican say everyone will have access to healthcare under the new legislation.
+Some Republican say everyone will have access to health care under the new legislation.
 Senator McCaskill disagrees.

 “That’s like saying everyone has access to a Rolls Royce,” said McCaskill.
 “If you can’t afford a Rolls Royce, that doesn’t really feel like much access.
-If you can’t afford the healthcare premiums, then that really isn’t access.”
+If you can’t afford the health care premiums, then that really isn’t access.”

 McCaskill said the bill includes more than $300 billion in tax cuts for the wealthy.
 Democrats say it slashes Medicaid funding to pay for the tax cuts.